aridjayarecipes/cutesrecipes.web.app/content/post/2147-recipe-of-any-night-of-the-week-creamy-risotto-with-pumpkin-mushroom-and-gorgonzola-cheese.md

 - " Parmesan cheese to serve"
 recipeinstructions:
 - "Cut the pumpkin and mushrooms into slices.
 The type of mushroom depends on your taste bud.
 For this recipe, I used pleurotus austreotus variety because of its delicate flavor and texture."
 - "Add pumpkin, mushroom, and rice together in a pan, along with water.
-You will need to adjust water depending on the type of rice you're using.
-Don't worry with using less water because you can always keep adding later until the rice is cooked the way you prefer."
+You will need to adjust water depending on the type of rice you&#39;re using.
+Don&#39;t worry with using less water because you can always keep adding later until the rice is cooked the way you prefer."
 - "Reduce flame after about 5 minutes and add cooking cream and gorgonzola cheese.
 You can season it as you want at this point."
 - "Keep cooking until the rice is ready.
-I add more water because I don't like the rice with al dente texture."
+I add more water because I don&#39;t like the rice with al dente texture."
 - "Serve hot with grated parmesan cheese"
 categories:
 - Recipe